| Links Getting Started Administrators Application Developers Catalina Developers Jasper Developers | Class Loader INFO| Quick Start | |

 resources.
 This mechanism is used to provide the functionality defined in the

+Servlet Specification, version 2.3 -- in particular, Sections 9.4 and 9.6.
 In a Java 2 (that is, JDK 1.2 or later) environment, class loaders are

 arranged in a parent-child tree.
 Normally, when a class loader is asked to